Varadrajj/Software_Project/UserStory.md

 5]As a faculty, I will be able to supervise all the students with the help of the live camera option so all the rules will be followed.

 6]As a student, I will be able to see the student profile after the successful login.

+7]As a faculty, I want to see how many students appear for assessment with proper time records.

+8]As a student, i will we able to see for the completion of assesment.

+9]As a faculty, i will be able to upload question paper set.

+10]As an administrator, I want to ensure a data security and privacy.